radiorabe/klangbecken/README.md

 It is [designed](doc/design.md) for stand-alone operation, robustness and easy maintainability.
 All files are stored in a single [data directory](doc/data-dir.md).

-This repository contains three components of the RaBe-Klangbecken:
+This repository contains three components of the RaBe Klangbecken:
 * The [API](doc/api.md)
 * The [command line interface](doc/cli.md)
 * The [liquidsoap playout script](klangbecken.liq)